- Area: Siem Reap Province > Krong Siem Reab > Sangkat Nokor Thum

 - The amazingly ornate inside wall of the eastern gopura

-- The two-story round pillared structure, unique in the ancient Khmer architecture, revered as the rice harvest prayer hall
+- The two-story round pillared structure, unique in the ancient Khmer architecture, is revered as the rice harvest prayer hall

 - The revered bass relief that some believe to be a Queen, in a hidden chamber to the west of the central north-south axis